sourcegraph/handbook/content/departments/security/tooling/entitle_request.md

 ## Permission Sets Request:

-Permission Sets are Entitle’s way of grouping necessary permission together for a certain task.
+Permission Sets are Entitle’s way of grouping necessary permissions together for a certain task.
 These are custom built based on team requests and frequency of use.
 To request a custom built set, please reach out to the Security team.
 To request permissions via a Bundle, follow these steps: